benkaan001/mysql_query_lab/README.md

 6. Install the project locally in the virtual environment using `pip install -e .`.
 7. Rename `.env.example` file to `.env` and fill your own database credentials.

-📌 ***Remember to activate the virtual environment every time you open a new terminal or command prompt window to work on your project.
+📌 ***Remember to activate the virtual environment when you open a new terminal or command prompt window to work on your project.
 If you want to deactivate the virtual environment, simply run the command `deactivate` or run `source mysql_query_lab/env/bin/activate` to reactivate the virtual environment.***

 ## File Structure